-The George Mason University Department of Computer Science, within the Volgenau School of Engineering in collaboration with the The Schar School of Policy and Government and the School of Business, are seeking a highly motivated Postdoctoral Research Fellow to conduct research in the areas of cryptocurrencies, deanonymization on the blockchain and money laundering.
+The George Mason University Department of Bioengineering, within the Volgenau School of Engineering, is seeking a highly motivated Postdoctoral Research Fellow to work on interdisciplinary research in biomedical ultrasound.
+This effort is part of a DARPA-funded research consortium, Treatment and Recovery Augmented with Electrical and Ultrasound-Mediated Actuation and Sensing (TRAUMAS) program.
+The overall goal of this 4-year project is to develop active bandages with integrated electronics and ultrasound transducers for imaging, sensing, and modulating the wound state to improve healing of recalcitrant wounds.
+The desired start date for this position is January 2020.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 About the Department:

 The Department of Bioengineering at Mason was established in 2010, and has rapidly grown to 15 full-time faculty.
 The research and educational focus areas are biomedical imaging, neuroengineering and computational neuroscience, biomechanics and nanoscale bioengineering.
 Bioengineering faculty conduct research funded by a number of federal agencies, including the NIH, NSF, DoD and the VA, with over $19 million in active research funding.
 The department faculty have active collaborations with healthcare institutions including INOVA, Children's National Medical Center, National Rehabilitation Hospital, government agencies such as the FDA, as well as federal laboratories such as the Naval Research Laboratory, NIH Clinical Center, and the National Institutes of Standards and Technology.